alekratz/markov-gen/README.md

 =
 Although am a little fuzzy on the details of the licenses, I have chosen to distribute some of the texts that I used during testing of this software.
 Most texts included are public domain, and no longer hold their copyrights.
 These are located in the text/ directory.
 Texts not under public domain are detailed below.

+Also included is the TEXT-LICENSE file.
+This covers the texts retrieved from Project Gutenberg, which are licensed under the Gutenberg license.

 Other sources
 =
 As mentioned previously, *most* of the texts are public domain.
 The works of Lovecraft are included, however, there is some minor controversy surrounding the status of the copyright for some of his post-1923 works (including the Call of Cthlulhu).
 It's a long, legal mess, but I have decided to include them because Lovecraft was known to be very generous with his work, and encouraged people to derive and draw inspiration from his writing.
 I am not distributing his writing for entertainment purposes, and rather, for constructive, educational purposes.
 I do not own the works of H.P.
 Lovecraft, and I am not taking credit for it.